Freiling87/CCU/CCU/Scratchpad.md

 ##		Safecrack Job
 Ready to test
 ##		Vendor Shops
 Still empty, need more logging.
-After PressedButton("Buy"), but the issue is more likely hasSpecialInvDatabase or specialInvDatabase.
-Is the bool ever flipped to true in patches?
+After PressedButton("Buy") I think they do have a SpecialInvDatabase, but the lists aren't working.
+I think it's pulling names via agentname instead of your intended way.

 ---